 In the UK, employers have a legal duty of care to protect the welfare of their workers.
 This duty comes from The Health and Safety at Work Act 1974.
 That means that regular risk assessments are required to spot any dangers within the workplace.
 Where risks are identified, the employer should remove them or introduce procedures to reduce them.
 If they don’t, and a farming accident occurs, a farm worker could seek compensation for their injuries.

-Negligence in farming accidents could be caused in several ways.
+Injuries due to negligence in farming may be caused in multiple different ways.
 For instance, your employer could be to blame for an accident if:

 - You weren’t adequately trained.